 Of course with all things like this – prevention is best so make sure you cover up in the sun, wear hats and sun glasses, and of course sunscreen.
 Getting burnt is bad!

 There has been some recent research suggesting that some sunscreens can be harmful to coral, so if you are doing lots of snorkelling and swimming around coral there is some special sunscreen you can get that is supposed to be better for coral than normal sunscreen.
-You can either use that or cover up completely as Carolyn from the Boat Galley does.
+Or alternatively cover up with UV protective rash shirts instead.

 Have you had a mole check lately?